intelsdi-x/snap-plugin-collector-perfevents/README.md

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
-[snap](http://github.com:intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+[Snap](http://github.com:intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements
 * Author: [@andrzej-k](https://github.com/andrzej-k)

-And **thank you!** Your contribution, through code and participation, is incredibly important to us.
+**Thank you!** Your contribution, through code and participation, is incredibly important to us.